 The proposed capex programme for 2022-2023 is based on the original 2021-2031 Ten Year Plan and has been adjusted to reflect revised timings for some programmes.
-The capex programme amounts to \$268.0M (gross) which is around \$71.6M more than the original original Year 2 programme included in the 2021-2031 Ten Year Plan.
+The capex programme amounts to \$244.4M (gross) which is around \$48.0M more than the original original Year 2 programme included in the 2021-2031 Ten Year Plan.

 The main reason for the increase is the reprogramming of the capital programme.
 This was to address increased costs of the Arterial Road, aligning budget to Waka Kotahi funding and the deferral of some projects from 2021-2022.

-The capital funding analysis for the revised programme has been completed, which shows a \$84M increase in debt funding for the year to a total of \$495M.
-Debt repayments are slightly reduced from \$24M to \$19.6M as a result of the capex deferrals.
+The capital funding analysis for the revised programme has been completed, which shows a \$64M increase in debt funding for the year to a total of \$479M.
+Debt repayments are slightly reduced from \$24M to \$17.4M as a result of the capex deferrals.

-The following graph shows the movement per significant activity between the Year 2 of the Long Term Plan 2021-2022 to the proposed annual plan capex budget for 2022-2023.
+The following graph shows the movement per significant activity between the 2021-2031 Long Term Plan to the proposed annual plan capex budget for 2022-2023.

-COMPARISON OF CAPITAL EXPENDITURE BETWEEN ANNUAL PLAN 2022-2023 AND YEAR 2 OF THE 2021-2031 TEN YEAR PLAN
+COMPARISON OF CAPITAL EXPENDITURE BETWEEN 2022-2023 ANNUAL PLAN AND YEAR 2 OF THE 2021-2031 TEN YEAR PLAN